k-space-ee/zoidberg/zoid-setup/README.md

 [How to install ansible](https://www.cyberciti.biz/python-tutorials/linux-tutorial-install-ansible-configuration-management-and-it-automation-tool/)

-Don't forget to change the host in the inventory.yml and in the setup.yml
+Don't forget to change the host and user in the inventory.yml and in the setup.yml
+Also, having your ssh key in the robot is very helpful also

+    ssh-copy-id -i ~/.ssh/mykey user@host

 To check ssh connection